 The conflict in North America began in 1754, following prolonged border disputes between British and French colonists.
 It was known locally as the French and Indian War (1754-63).

 Aware of the dangers of such an ambush, Braddock had spent time trying to train his men for forest warfare.
-But when his troops came under attack, their lack of preparation led to them firing ineffectual volleys into the trees, before eventually breaking and fleeing.
+But when they came under attack, their lack of preparation led to them firing ineffectual volleys into the trees, before eventually breaking and fleeing.
 Clearly, new tactics were needed.

-And so light companies - composed of troops who could scout, skirmish and make good use of natural cover - were added to existing regiments.
+As a result of this, light companies were added to existing regiments, composed of troops who could scout, skirmish and make good use of natural cover.
 Eventually, whole regiments of light troops were formed for service in America.

 For the next couple of years, the conflict in North America was marked by skirmishing and raiding, as each side attacked the other’s forts and settlements.
 The French went on to win further victories at Oswego (1756) and Fort William Henry (1757).